-In 2016, android was still dominating iOS with over 80% market share.
+In 2016, Android was still dominating iOS with over 80% market share.

 American adults are spending most of their time on digital media through mobile platforms.
-52% of time they spend on their mobile devices includes using apps.
+52% of the time they spend on their mobile devices includes using apps.

 Advertising trends to look out for